 Laser surgery may sometimes be used to remove small mouth cancers.
-This may be combined with a light-sensitive drug in treatment known as photodynamic therapy (PDT).
+This may be combined with a light-sensitive medicine in treatment known as photodynamic therapy (PDT).

 Two types of radiotherapy are used for mouth cancer: external and internal.

 - External radiotherapy.
-This is where radiation is targeted on the cancer from a machine.
+Radiation is targeted on the cancer from a machine.
 (This is the common type of radiotherapy which is used for many types of cancer.)

 - Internal radiotherapy (brachytherapy).
 This treatment involves placing small radioactive wires next to the cancer for a short time and then they are removed.

-Chemotherapy is a treatment which uses anti-cancer drugs to kill cancer cells, or to stop them from multiplying.
+Chemotherapy is a treatment which uses anti-cancer medicines to kill cancer cells, or to stop them from multiplying.
 Chemotherapy may be used in conjunction with radiotherapy or surgery.
 Chemotherapy may also be advised if the cancer has spread to other areas of the body.
-(See separate leaflet called Chemotherapy with Cytotoxic Medicines for more details.)
+See separate leaflet called Chemotherapy with Cytotoxic Medicines for more details.

 If a mouth cancer is diagnosed and treated at an early stage then there is a good chance of a cure.
 A cure is less likely if the cancer has spread.